Zombieland: Plot

-The pair meet con artist sisters Wichita and Little Rock, who trick Tallahassee and Columbus and steal their weapons and Escalade after Little Rock feigns being bitten by a zombie.
+The pair meet con artist sisters Wichita and Little Rock, who trick Tallahassee and Columbus and steal their weapons and truck after Little Rock feigns being bitten by a zombie.
 The two men find a yellow Hummer H2 loaded with weapons and continue on before running into another trap set by the girls, who take them hostage.
 Tallahassee steals his gun back and has a stand-off with Wichita, until Columbus intervenes saying that they have bigger problems to worry about, resulting in an uneasy truce between them.

 The sisters reveal they are going to the Pacific Playland amusement park in Los Angeles, an area supposedly free of zombies.
-After learning his hometown has been destroyed, and his parents likely killed, Columbus and Tallahassee decide to accompany them to the amusement park.
-When the group reach Hollywood, Tallahassee directs them to Bill Murray's house.
+After learning his hometown has been destroyed, and his parents likely died, Columbus and Tallahassee decide to accompany them to the amusement park.
+When the group reaches Hollywood, Tallahassee directs them to Bill Murray's house.
 Tallahassee and Wichita meet Murray, uninfected and disguised as a zombie, and they play a prank on Columbus and Little Rock by having him pretend to be a zombie, only for Columbus to accidentally kill Murray.

-Columbus soon realizes that "Buck" was actually Tallahassee's son, who got infected and died as a result.
+Columbus soon realizes during a game of Monopoly that "Buck" was actually Tallahassee's human son, who got infected and died as a result.

 Despite Wichita and Columbus falling for each other, Wichita abruptly leaves with Little Rock for Pacific Playland the next morning.
 Columbus decides to go after Wichita and convinces Tallahassee to join him.
-At Pacific Playland, the sisters activate all the rides and lights, only to unwittingly draw the attention of a multitude of zombies in the area.
+At Pacific Playland, the sisters activate all the rides and lights, only to unwittingly draw the attention of many zombies in the area.
 They become trapped on a drop tower ride as Tallahassee and Columbus arrive.
 Tallahassee lures the zombies to a game booth and kills several as Columbus heads to the drop tower; he evades and shoots through a horde and safely helps the girls down.
 Wichita kisses Columbus and reveals her real name: Krista.
-The group then leave Pacific Playland.
+Deciding to stick together from now on, the group then leaves Pacific Playland.